balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Copilot prompt:

 ```
-Agent: Create a branch named "feature-1" in repo "demo-streamlit", based on "main".
+ Create a branch named "feature-1" in repo "demo-streamlit", based on "main".
 ```

 What to expect:

 * Agent will call `create_branch` and confirm creation.
 The chat will show success and the new branch name.
+* Afterward, sync locally: in VS Code Source Control, click the three-dot menu → Fetch (or Pull) so the new branch appears locally.

-### 5) Add or update files (`create_or_update_file`)
+### 5) Add or update files (local-first; MCP optional)

-If you created files locally, use VS Code Source Control to commit and push; if you want the Agent to place files directly in GitHub:
+Preferred: edit locally, commit, and push with VS Code Source Control.
+Optional: use the Agent to create/update files remotely (then immediately Pull locally to sync).
 Copilot prompt:

 ```
-Agent: Add file "requirements.txt" with content "streamlit>=1.0" to branch "main" in "demo-streamlit".
+ Add file "requirements.txt" with content "streamlit>=1.0" to branch "main" in "demo-streamlit".
 ```

 Or to add `helpers.py` remotely:

 ```
-Agent: Create file "helpers.py" on branch "main" with content:
+ Create file "helpers.py" on branch "main" with content:
 def greet(name="world"):
     return f"Hello, {name}!"
 ```